Buk Sing Choy Li Fut kung fu - in-depth review

 Bamboo Kung Fu classes are held at:

-- Scarborough at Midland Avenue north of Finch Avenue East, 5 minutes from the south border of municipality of Markham.
+- Scarborough at Sheppard Avenue East west of Brimley Road, minutes from the of municipality of Markham.

 - downtown in Toronto's Entertainment district at the southeast corner of Spadina Avenue and Richmond Street East, close proximity to Financial district, Fashion district, Spadina - Dundas Chinatown.